35 online tools to help your small business go global

 You don't need to travel to a country to have a meeting nowadays as several tools exist which allow you to have video conference calls that are just like meeting in person.

-There are several tools available, many of which are free.
-They include:
+There are several tools available, many of which are free, including the following:

 Overseas guides and information